mzman88/bamoe91-enablement-lab/README.md

 ## Important

-Please keep in mind that BAMOE 9.1.x release is **Tech Preview** for stateful processes use cases and is not meant for Production.
+Please keep in mind that BAMOE 9.1 release is **Tech Preview** for stateful processes use cases and is not meant for Production.
-Therefore, some features and functionalities are either non provided or still being tested.
+Therefore, some features and functionalities are either non provided or still being implemented and tested.
-The 9.2 release scheduled for Q4-2024 will be the first supported version of BAMOE 9 powered by Kogito.
+The 9.2 release scheduled for Q4-2024 will be the first supported PAMOE version of BAMOE 9 powered by Kogito.

-Note that 9.1 is supported for stateless business processes i.e. which do not require persistence.
+Note that DMOE 9.1 is already supported for stateless business processes i.e. which do not require persistence.

 ## Objectives